balena-labs-projects/connector/README.md

       - "1883:1883"
     restart: always
 ```
-As long as you call the service `mqtt` the `transport` block will automatically find it and configure telegraf to pull data from the broker.
+As long as you call the service `mqtt` the `connector` block will automatically find it and configure telegraf to pull data from the broker.
 Ensure the data is formatted as `json` strings.
 Telegraf will be configured to only pull from the `sensors` topic, so any other data you may wish to put onto the MQTT broker will not be stored (e.g. control or signalling messages).

 *Example code:*
 ```python